zaneriley/personal-site/README.md

 # Prtfolio overview

-For portfolios, I prioritize building exactly what I envision, even if it involves learning new technologies or techniques.
+For portfolios, I try to build exactly what I envision and not make technical tradeoffs, even if it involves learning new technologies or techniques.
 This is my first major project built with Elixir or Phoenix.
 I also incorporated features (like a custom optically-aligned typographic "engine") that might be less practical in large-team settings or with less technical designers.

 Features include: